 At one time, John Holmes was most notable for being a porn legend.
-Although many people may recall his contributions to that industry, other people recall the fact he committed murder in the former home in which he stayed.
+Although many people may recall his contributions to that industry, other people recall the fact he murdered in the former home in which he stayed.

-The Cecil Hotel in downtown Los Angeles has seen more than its fair share of murders, suicides, serial killers, and disappearances since 1927.
+In downtown Los Angeles, the Cecil Hotel has seen more than its fair share of murders, suicides, serial killers, and disappearances since 1927.
 The 600 room building has been home to many different people in its almost 90-year history.

 One woman, Elisa Lam, was even found dead on the roof in the water tank.
-There is an overall feeling or horror, sadness, and despair in the hotel.
+There is an overall feeling of horror, sadness, and despair in the hotel.

 Hearing unusual sounds, seeing ghostly figures and the feeling of not being alone is all rather common for visitors to the hotel.
 If you are looking for a restful night’s sleep, it is not the best place to stay.

 When visiting haunted places in Los Angeles, the ‘Entity’ house is one only the bravest of souls should venture to see.
-The home was once owned by Doris Bither.
-As cute as the house may appear from the outside it was the site of some of the most terrifying supernatural attacks on record.
+Doris Bither once owned the home.
+As cute as the house may appear from the outside, it was the site of some of the most terrifying supernatural attacks on record.

 Bither was physically attacked on multiple occasions by the spirits in the home.
-The spirits would throw things around the home on a regular basis.
+The spirits would throw things around the home regularly.
 Things became so horrific for Bither and her children, who witnessed the attacks, they left.
 Unfortunately for Doris Bither and her family, the poltergeists followed the family.

-People visiting this home may or may not experience activity but there is still an overall air of evil at the home.
+People visiting this home may or may not experience activity, but there is still an overall air of evil at home.

-His gardening skills were so amazing that many of his friends fell in love with his gardens, most especially the rose garden.
-It is not the fact a famous horror icon loved to garden that makes his garden a place of paranormal activity.
-What makes it haunted is the fact that many of his friends asked if Karloff would scatter their remains on his roses after they died.
+His gardening skills were so amazing that many of his friends fell in love with his gardens, especially the rose garden.
+It is not the fact that a famous horror icon loved to garden, which makes this garden a place of paranormal activity.
+What makes it haunted is that many of his friends asked if Karloff would scatter their remains on his roses after they died.

-As bizarre as a request as it was, Karloff did as a number of his friends requested; he helped them make his rose garden their final resting place.
-Visitors to the location commonly state they can feel the presence of otherworldly spirits at the garden.
+As bizarre as a request as it was, Karloff did like a number of his friends requested; he helped them make his rose garden their final resting place.
+Visitors to the location commonly state they can feel the presence of otherworldly spirits in the garden.

-One of the best places to go in Hollywood, if you want to see a number of celebrities in one place without getting in trouble, is the Hollywood Wax Museum.
-Of course, they are not the actual celebrities but people have been drawn to the location for decades.
+One of the best places to go in Hollywood is the Hollywood Wax Museum if you want to see many celebrities in one place without getting in trouble.
+Of course, they are not actual celebrities, but people have been drawn to the location for decades.

-There is something fascinating about seeing famous people made out of wax.
-There are stories that claim the living is not the only people who visit the Wax Museum.
+Something is fascinating about seeing famous people made out of wax.
+Some stories claim the living is not the only people who visit the Wax Museum.
 Numerous people have claimed to see a woman praying in front of The Last Supper exhibit.

 The woman who has been seen praying in front of the exhibit and always vanishes when approached.
 Additional claims about the woman state she never shows up on film regardless of the cameras around and photos were taken.

-A young man also spends a great deal of time in the Chamber of Horrors as his spirit is witnessed in that area of the Wax Museum often.
+A young man also spends a great deal of time in the Chamber of Horrors as his spirit is often witnessed in the Wax Museum area.

-The Linda Vista Hospital, built in 1904 has a long history as one of the most haunted places in Los Angeles.
-The structure was used for many decades as a hospital and for a time was used as a building to suit the needs of employees of the railroad.
+The Linda Vista Hospital, built in 1904, has a long history as one of the most haunted places in Los Angeles.
+The structure was used for many decades as a hospital and was used as a building to suit the needs of employees of the railroad.

-Investigators found countless ghosts, many of who believed to be former staff members of the hospital from its early years as well as patients that passed in the hospital, roam the halls.
-Some of the findings claim that some of the spirits that remain tied to the former hospital are not the nicest spirits, some even toy with people that venture into the building.
+Investigators found countless ghosts, many of who believed to be former staff members of the hospital from its early years, as well as patients that passed in the hospital, roaming the halls.
+Some of the findings claim that some of the spirits that remain tied to the former hospital are not the nicest spirits.
+Some even toy with people that venture into the building.

 The structure has such a creepy factor to it; it can be seen in the films, Insidious and Day of the Dead.

 The Queen Mary is a hotbed of paranormal activity.
-When you take into consideration the Queen Mary was once a World War II troopship and then became a luxury ocean liner it only makes sense that some spirits would linger.
+When you consider the Queen Mary was once a World War II troopship and then became a luxury ocean liner, it only makes sense that some spirits would linger.

 Fortunately for paranormal investigators, more than a few ghosts linger on the Queen Mary.
 There are reports of ghost sightings in almost every area of this ship.

-There are people who appear to be swimming in the empty pool, a sailor who died in the engine room of the ship, and numerous spirits of kids who died in the pool.
+Some people appear to be swimming in the empty pool, a sailor who died in the ship’s engine room, and numerous spirits of kids who died in the pool.
 This is only a small sampling of the ghostly figures still enjoying the Queen Mary.